The following resources and tools are available to assist you in seeking positions in K-12 school settings.

 - Complete the WECAN and other applications & upload your supporting materials to WECAN.

 - Contact a Career Advisor to discuss the process or for a final review of your application materials before you submit them.

 - Apply for positions when you become aware of vacancies.
 Early spring through summer is the peak hiring time for teaching positions.

 - Practice interviewing skills in a mock interview.

 - Complete state licensing application process and pay fees in accordance with DPI or other state guidelines.

 - Submit License Endorsement Request to EAS.
 Request pre-approval letters when necessary.

 Late in Student Teaching to Summer

-- Meet with a Career Consultant to review and refine your job search strategies.
+- Meet with a Career Advisor to review and refine your job search strategies.
 Learn how to use your portfolio as a tool in interviews.